 - Gut regulation

 - Relief in cold/flu symptoms

 - Relief in severity of headaches/migraines

 - Can help thyroid issues

-- Relieve symptoms of PMS
+- Relief of PMS symptoms

-- Cup your neck with your hands and lean your chin forward so that your chin is resting on our upper chest and your fingers are wrapped around the back of your neck.
+- Cup your neck with your hands and lean your chin forward so that your chin is resting on your upper chest and your fingers are wrapped around the back of your neck.
 Use the pads of your fingers to firmly massage in circular motions up and down your neck, eventually reaching the base of your head.

 - Spread fingers and place on your head to give yourself a firm massage all over using circular movements (make sure you really mess up your hair).
-To complete the treatment sweep your fingers quickly through the hair, then before you lose touch, grip the hair gently and give it a soft tug.
+To complete the treatment, sweep your fingers quickly through the hair then before you lose touch, grip the hair gently and give it a soft tug.

 Feeding your hair and scalp with the right nutrients is also essential to keep tresses in great shape!
 Read more about Eating for Healthy Hair and Scalp.